BlackSarkk/IITM-Python-learning/README.md

 # IITM-Python-learning
-This is where i am keeping all my python notes of my academics
+This is where i am keeping all my python notes from my academics